 Raffles are fun, easy and quick sources of revenue.
 Before you schedule your next raffle, review this information and contact us.

 If your guild is planning to have a raffle, you need to follow the rules below for unlicensed raffles and fill out this unlicensed raffle report (PDF).
-If you'd like to have a licensed raffle, please contact the Guild Association for more information
+If you'd like to have a licensed raffle, please contact the Guild Association for more information.

 Even though we don’t hold a raffle license, the Guild Association must file a Raffle Activity Report with the Washington State Gambling Commission each year.
 As a gambling activity, raffles are regulated by the Washington State Gambling Commission.
 See complete raffle laws (PDF).

 Guidelines for Unlicensed Raffles